Frequently Asked Questions

 8. Can I sign up to take the NAPLEX and MPJE before my application has been fully processed?

 Once you have completed and submitted an Application by Examination to the Board, you may register for the NAPLEX and MPJE exams.
 However, you will not be approved to test until your application has been processed.

 9. What happens if I fail the NAPLEX or MPJE?

 If you fail to receive a passing score of 75 on NAPLEX and/or the MPJE, you will be notified by the Board once the scores have been posted.
 An email will inform you of your failure of the exam as well as the required wait time until you may retake the exam.
 For the NAPLEX, there is a minimum 45 day wait period and for the MPJE, there is a minimum 30 day wait period.
 You may register to take these exams again during this time period, however, you will not be allowed to sign up for any dates before the time limit has expired.

-Both the NAPLEX and the MPJE may be taken a maximum of 5 times each before the applicant must appear before the Board to request approval for a 6th attempt.
-However, you may only take each exam 3 times within the span of one year beginning with the initial examination date.
+Both the NAPLEX and the MPJE may be taken a maximus of 5 times each before the applicant must appear before the Board to request approval for a 6th attempt.
+However, you can only take the NAPLEX 3 times within the span of one year beginning with the initial examination date.

 Once you have passed both the NAPLEX and MPJE and submitted all of the required documentation for licensure, you will be contacted by the Board via email, informing you of your current status and directing you to complete the Application for Initial Licensure.
 Once the application and fee have been submitted to the board, you will be issued a pharmacist license.

 12. How do I determine if I qualify for the Score Transfer application?